Social mobility: Patterns of mobility

 While it is generally accepted that some level of mobility in society is desirable, there is no consensus agreement upon "how much" social mobility is good for or bad for a society.
 There is no international benchmark of social mobility, though one can compare measures of mobility across regions or countries or within a given area over time.
 While cross-cultural studies comparing differing types of economies are possible, comparing economies of similar type usually yields more comparable data.
 Such comparisons typically look at intergenerational mobility, examining the extent to which children born into different families have different life chances and outcomes.

-In a study for which the results were first published in 2009, Wilkinson and Pickett conduct an exhaustive analysis of social mobility in developed countries.
+In a 2009 study, The Spirit Level: Why More Equal Societies Almost Always Do Better, Wilkinson and Pickett conducted an exhaustive analysis of social mobility in developed countries.
 In addition to other correlations with negative social outcomes for societies having high inequality, they found a relationship between high social inequality and low social mobility.
 Of the eight countries studied—Canada, Denmark, Finland, Sweden, Norway, Germany, the UK and the US, the US had both the highest economic inequality and lowest economic mobility.
-In this and other studies, in fact, the USA has very low mobility at the lowest rungs of the socioeconomic ladder, with mobility increasing slightly as one goes up the ladder.
-At the top rung of the ladder, however, mobility again decreases.
+In this and other studies, the US had very low mobility at the lowest rungs of the socioeconomic ladder, with mobility increasing slightly as one goes up the ladder.
+At the top rung of the ladder, mobility again decreases.

-One study comparing social mobility between developed countries found that the four countries with the lowest "intergenerational income elasticity", i.e. the highest social mobility, were Denmark, Norway, Finland and Canada with less than 20% of advantages of having a high income parent passed on to their children.
+A 2006 study comparing social mobility between developed countries found that the four countries with the lowest "intergenerational income elasticity", i.e. the highest social mobility, were Denmark, Norway, Finland and Canada with less than 20% of advantages of having a high income parent passed on to their children.

-Studies have also found "a clear negative relationship" between income inequality and intergenerational mobility.
+A 2012 study found "a clear negative relationship" between income inequality and intergenerational mobility.
 Countries with low levels of inequality such as Denmark, Norway and Finland had some of the greatest mobility, while the two countries with the high level of inequality—Chile and Brazil—had some of the lowest mobility.